jonathanwheeler01/ai-research-session/outline.md

     d.
 Revise based on results
     e.
 How not to use
         i.
 Academic dishonesty -- don't have it write your papers
         ii.
-Don't treat it like an expert -- I makes mistakes
+Don't treat it like an expert -- AI makes mistakes
         iii.
 Don't ask it for sources -- it hallucinates sources
 1. Specific ideas -20 minutes
     a.
 (J) ChatGPT for jargon/search terms